Dragon Chinese Food: Top Dishes and Famous Food

 Introduction

-Kung Pao Chicken: A spicy and savory dish made with diced chicken, peanuts, vegetables, and chili peppers.
+Kung Pao Chicken: A highly spiced and savory dish made with diced birds, peanuts, vegetables, and chili peppers.

 Peking Duck: A crispy roasted duck served with pancakes, scallions, and hoisin sauce.